SubCoderHUN/PrimeUniverse/README.md

 As simple as dos and don'ts.

 ### YOU CAN:
-- Clone or download the project
+- Clone or download the application
 - Read the code using your eyeballs
-- Build or run the project
-- Try or test the project
+- Try or test application
-- Understanding or learning the implementations of the project
+- Understanding or learning the implementations of the application
-- Store or delete the entire project in your own physical disk
+- Store or delete the entire application in your own physical disk

 ### YOU CAN'T:
-- Make changes or modify the project
+- Make changes or modify the application
-- Re-upload the project on the internet
+- Re-upload the application on the internet
-- Re-submit the project to any market place
+- Re-submit the application to any market place
-- Take screenshots from the project
+- Take screenshots from the application
-- Copy & paste the files or code to any other project
+- Copy & paste the files or code to any other project/application
 - Print the code as a physical paper